Nkusibeni23/weather-lightning/README.md

 # weather-lightning
-A tool for the extraction of lightning data, used to improve meteorological predictions (http://data.meteo.uniparthenope.it/opendap/opendap/) via Machine learning.
+A tool for extracting and analyzing lightning data to enhance meteorological forecasting accuracy.

 # Installation